To view courses offered currently or in the past, please visit the USC course schedule.

 PHIL 240g: Mind, Self and Consciousness (4 units)

 Explores philosophical questions about the human mind and consciousness, and how they relate to the brain and to the physical world more generally.
-(Duplicates credit in former Phil 262g.)
+(Duplicates credit in former PHIL 262g)

-This course is an introduction to research in interdisciplinary cognitive science, highlighting ideas and methods from philosophy, psychology, linguistics, neuroscience, and computer science.
+Introduces research in interdisciplinary cognitive science, highlighting ideas and methods from philosophy, psychology, linguistics, neuroscience, and computer science.

-PHIL 252: The Ways of Paradox (4 units)
+PHIL 252g: The Ways of Paradox (4 units)

-Focusing on selected paradoxes in science and philosophy calling into question common views of infinity, space and time, causation and rational belief and action.
+Explores selected paradoxes in science and philosophy calling into question common views of infinity, space and time, causation and rational belief and action.

-How does science differ from pseudo-science?
+Explores questions such as the following: How does science differ from pseudo-science?
 When is it rational to accept a scientific theory?And do such theories provide genuine knowledge of reality?

-A study of existentialist philosophy and its influence in 19th and 20th century culture, including both literature and film.
+Studies existentialist philosophy and its influence in 19th and 20th century culture, including both literature and film.
 Focus on works by Kierkegaard, Nietzsche, Camus, Sartre, Beauvoir, Dostoevsky, Godard, and others.

 PHIL 256g: Science, Religion and the Making of the Modern Mind (4 units)

 Explores the philosophical and religious implication of major scientific revolutions, such as those of Copernicus, Galileo and Darwin.
-(Duplicates credit in former Phil 220g)
+(Duplicates credit in former PHIL 220g)

 PHIL 258g: Probability and Rational Choice (4 units)